ARRIVAL: Ballindoon House

 Through slow, attentive walking, ARRIVAL traces three distinct approaches to the house, each with its own character and mood:

-A formal northern route, sheltered and composed.
+A northern, axial tree-lined avenue, sheltered and composed.

 A shoreline path from the south, open to weather and water.

-As the residency develops I will share regular updates via my newsletter and instagram feed.
+I will share regular updates via my newsletter and instagram feed.